iZettle/api-documentation/pusher-api/tutorials/update-webhook-event-subscriptions.md

     GET /organizations/self/subscriptions
     ```

-2. Copy and save the UUID.
+2. Copy and save the UUID of the event subscription that you want to update.
 It will be used for updating event subscription.

 ## Step 2: Update a webhook event subscription

 1. Send a `PUT` request to create event subscriptions.
+In the request, `subscriptionUuid` is s the version 1 UUID that you retrieved in [Step 1: Retrieve the subscription UUID](#step-1-retrieve-the-subscription-uuid).

     ```
     PUT /organizations/self/subscriptions/{subscriptionUuid}